ChaseFlorell/ResourceMigrator/readme.md

 generate your `*.xml` resource file for Android, and a `CustomUIColor.cs` class for iOS (more iOS support to come).

-*note: if start your file name with the type of resource you're generating, it will generate the appropriate resource for Android automatically*
+*note: if you start your file name with the type of resource you're generating, it will generate the appropriate resource for Android automatically*

 example: